clancyk/100daysofcode/Daily Log.md

 **Today's Progress**: Finishe OOP lecture/homework and error handling lecture and homework.

 **Thoughts/To Dos**: Milestone project #2!
 Making a blackjack game.
 I have already sketched the project out, just need to figure out best way to make object for the deck and then start.

+Dec 17, 2017

+So I started working on that Milestone project then decided I would rather learn data visualization and finish my 3D printing materials project ;).
+I have been thinking about/doing Python each day but not updating here.
+Think is a good use of my time  to summarize what learned each day here to remember it.
+Plus, I'm not sure who will actually read this.

+NumPy:
+- make array and matrices from lists (can generate using arange, linespace, random functions etc. then reshaping to desired matrix dimensions)
+- different from lists because of broadcasting and if create something from array it makes copy (doesn't affect original)
+- indexing is [row,column] like most others, can do [[row,row]] to get all the column info for specific rows (and vice versa)
+- can do some built in math functions on the numbers in whole array/matrix or in certain column/row (need to specify the axis to do a certain row) or between two different array/matrix (i.e. array * array)

+Pandas: = Excel, but more freedom/whatever
+- Series = NumPy array but it can be indexed with labels (i.e. you can name the rows/columns).
+In other words, what arrays are to lists, series are to dictionaries.